 Personal statements in the radiology field are the least effective way to bolster your application.
 (1) Rarely, do they help an applicant.
 Occasionally, they hurt the applicant’s case.
-Regardless, I am aware that the personal statement will often become essentially important to many viewers of this article who apply to radiology regardless of whatever I say.
-Therefore, I am creating this blog for anyone that is applying for a radiology related job to learn to create that killer personal statement.
+Regardless, I am aware that the personal statement will often become essential to many viewers of this article who apply to radiology regardless of whatever I say.
+Therefore, I am creating this blog for anyone that is applying for a radiology related job to learn to create that killer radiology personal statement.
 And, today I am going to recount some of the basics for creating one.
-Specifically, I am going to start by explaining the parts of a great personal statement and then give you some general tips that I have learned over the years from blogging and reading many personal statements.
+Specifically, I am going to start by explaining the parts of a great radiology personal statement and then give you some general tips that I have learned over the years from blogging and reading many personal statements.

-After having rummaged through thousands of personal statements and writing lots of blogs, I can definitely say that the key paragraph for the reader begins at the beginning.
+After having rummaged through thousands of radiology personal statements and writing lots of blogs, I can definitely say that the key paragraph for the reader begins at the beginning.
 If it is average/boring, I have almost zero desire to read the rest of the statement, especially when you have another 10 more to read that day.
 Something in the few first few sentences needs to draw the reader in quickly.
 You are not writing a short story or novel where you can slowly develop your characters and plot.
 Rather, you need to write using a technique that I like to call the hook.
 Reel that program director in.

 There are several techniques that I have seen over the years.
 Let’s start by using the writing technique of irony.
 Notice the irony I chose in the first paragraph of this article.
 I started by saying personal statements are the least effective way to bolster your application.
 Whoa, wait a minute!
 The title of the article is How To Create A Killer Personal Statement.
 That’s somewhat interesting.
 The dissonance in that first paragraph draws the reader in.